suzuki-shunsuke/oss-contribution-guide/docs/commit-signing.md

 1. Close the pull request and create a new one

 The option 2 is simple but a little bothersome.
-If your pull request includes merge commits and you're not familiar with Git, maybe the option 2 is bettter than the option 1.
+If your pull request includes merge commits and you're not familiar with Git, maybe the option 2 is better than the option 1.

 In this document, we use Git CLI, but maybe there are more user friendly GUI tools or something.